Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some War Voyages:

-When Norway was invaded on Apr.
-9-1940 Haraldsvang was between Aden and Colombo en route to Japan via Singapore.
-After unloading cargo in Japan she continued to Hong Kong via Keelong (Formosa), back to Hong Kong, then to Saigon for a cargo of rice for Hong Kong, from there to Surabaya with cargo of sugar.
-In Mersin, Turkey a cargo of pyrites was taken on board for Philadelphia, then on to New York for war materials and Norfolk for aviation fuel, back to Suez (around Africa), then Alexandria.
-After cargo had been unloaded there she loaded cotton for Bombay, from there to Calcutta to pick up coal for Singapore, on to Palembang where a cargo of coal was loaded for Hong Kong.
-There she went to a yard for a while and also had armament installed.
-War materials for the Mediterranean were then loaded but she didn't get to finish before the Japanese attack on Pearl Harbor.
+Captain Kvamsø says that when Norway was invaded on Apr.
+9-1940, Haraldsvang was between Aden and Colombo en route to Japan via Singapore.
+After unloading cargo in Japan she continued to Hong Kong via Keelong (Formosa), then to Saigon to pick up a cargo of rice for Hong Kong, from there to Sourabaya with a cargo of sugar.
+In Mersin, Turkey a cargo of pyrites was taken on board for Philadelphia, then on to New York for war materials and to Norfolk for aviation fuel, back to Suez (around Africa), then to Alexandria (compare these voyages to Page 1).
+After cargo had been unloaded there she loaded cotton for Bombay, from there to Calcutta to pick up coal for Singapore, on to Palembang where a cargo of coal was loaded for Hong Kong (see Page 2).
+In Hong Kong, she went to a yard for a while and also had armament installed, before war materials for the Mediterranean were taken on board, but she didn't get to finish before the Japanese attack on Pearl Harbor.

 Internment & Escape:

 The captain and another Norwegian escaped on Febr.
-10-1943 and reached Kunming deep in China on April 27 that year.
+10-1943 and reached Kumning deep in China on April 27 that year.
 From there they flew to Calcutta, then continued to Bombay where the captain got passage to Durban on board M/S Cypria, arriving June 3.
-He was back in Nortraship's service on M/T Ima on June 17-1943 (the other man got a job at Nortraship's office in Bombay).
-Meanwhile, back in Hong Kong, as repercussion for the captain's escape the remaining Norwegians were placed in Stanley Internment Camp in Febr.-1943, where they stayed until Aug.-1945.
-My page "Merchant Marine Prisoners of War lists their names" - link further up on this page.
+He was back in Nortraship's service on M/T Ima on June 17-1943 (the other man, whose name was Brodersen, got a job at Nortraship's office in Bombay.
+He's not named among Haraldsvang's crew, so must have been from another ship?).
+Meanwhile, back in Hong Kong, as repercussion for the captain's escape the remaining Norwegians had been placed in Stanley Internment Camp in Febr.-1943, where they stayed until Aug.-1945.
+Again, see the link provided above to a list of their names.

 In the book "Sjøfolk i krig" by Leif M. Bjørkelund Captain Kvamsø's personal story is included.
-He was one of the men interviewed for the book, which is based on interviews with seaman still alive when it was published in 1995, in connection with the fact that 50 years had passed since the war ended.
+He was one of the men interviewed for the book, published in 1995 and based on interviews with seamen in connection with the fact that 50 years had passed since the war ended.
 Kvamsø's story gives details on the risky escape from Hong Hong.
-There's a slight conflict with the first paragraph above, in that he says they had in fact been in a camp since March 31-1942, adding that they had been "under consideration" up until that time, so it's possible they were at Marina House only while the Japanese were trying to decide whether they should be considered enemies or not.
-As mentioned the escape took place on Febr.
+There's a slight conflict with the account above, in that he says they had in fact been in a camp since March 31-1942, adding that they had been "under consideration" up until that time, so it's possible they were at Marina House only while the Japanese were trying to decide whether they should be considered enemies or not.
+As mentioned, the escape took place on Febr.
 10 the following year, and had been planned for quite some time.
 They were aided by a Portugese man who introduced them to another who was to be their "guide".
 The first step of the journey was by way of a trolley car (full of Japanese soldiers as passengers) to Wangchai, then by "sampan", paddled to the other side of the river by a Chinese woman.
 This took about 20 minutes, so it must have been a fairly narrow river.
 They were met by 8-10 soldiers who turned out to be a Chinese guerilla group, who took them through the jungle to a cabin where they were fed, before being taken to a farm to spend the night.

 Haraldsvang's Final Fate: